 K5 James Cruz

-Sons of Montezuma Podcast Co-Host and Contributing Writer
+Sons of Montezuma Podcast Co-Host

 What’s up-What’s up!
 K5 James is the founder of the Original Sons of Montezuma Podcast.
 Always the football junkie, James is a former SDSU student from the end of the Ted Tollner era.
 Opting to turn PRO and pursue a career in law enforcement, K5 currently serves in Yuma, Arizona.
 He’s a lifelong SDSU Aztecs fan and a self-proclaimed big Ronnie Hillman guy.